Howey: Biden, Trump and Shawn Fain’s UAW

 Brian Howey is senior writer and columnist for Howey Politics Indiana/State Affairs.
 Find Howey on Facebook and X @hwypol.

-This article originally appeared on South Bend Tribune: Biden, Trump battle for union vote.
+This article originally appeared on Evansville Courier & Press: Howey: Biden, Trump and Shawn Fain’s UAW